claudioed/spring-cloud-config-labs/README.md

-# Spring Cloud Confif Sample
+# Spring Cloud Config Sample
 This repo is only for study and POC purposes.

 The main idea is Enable Spring Configuration Server and enable your respectives clients.